SEMESTER CONVERSION STEERING COMMITTEE

 - Confirm that PeopleSoft application data that is currently scheduled for regular downloads will continue to be shared across third party systems on a new timeline.

 Membership: Student Life, University Housing, Athletics, Student Academic Services/EOP, Associated Students, Inc., Student Health and Counseling Services, AACE (career related), Student Center for Academic Achievement, Peer Mentor Services, 2 faculty members, and 2 students (one native and one transfer).
 (16 members).
-Co-directors serve as Ex-officio members.
+Director and Associate Director serve as Ex-officio members.

 The mission of the Communication Subcommittee is to ensure that the University uses multiple formats to provide clear, consistent, accurate, and ongoing information about semester conversion to students, faculty, staff, and administrators and to our larger campus community.